Classic Pork Menudo

 Menudong Baboy

-Classic Filipino pork menudo—uniform pork and liver cubes simmered in thick tomato sauce with hotdog, potato, carrot, bell pepper, green peas, garbanzos, raisins, and bay leaves.
+Handaan-style pork menudo—1 cm cubes of pork and liver in thick tomato sauce with hotdog, potato, carrot, bell peppers, peas, garbanzos, and raisins.

 The Story